Peter Antonie: Olympics

 Antonie's first Olympic appearance was at Seoul 1988 where he stroked the quad to fifth place.
 In 1992 again competing in the open division he won Olympic gold with Stephen Hawkins in the men's double scull at the Barcelona Olympics.
 He made a third Olympic appearance at Atlanta 1996 again in a double scull.
 Antonie was selected as an Olympic games reserve for Sydney 2000.

 Accolades

 On 26 January 1987, Antonie was awarded the Order of Australia Medal in recognition of services to rowing.

 He was inducted into the Sport Australia Hall of Fame in 1998, and in 2000, he was awarded the Australian Sports Medal for rowing achievements.

 In 2003 the International Rowing Federation awarded Antonie the Thomas Keller Medal for his outstanding international rowing career.
-It is the sport's highest honor and is awarded within five years of the athlete's retirement, acknowledging an exceptional rowing career and exemplary sportsmanship.
+It is the sport's highest honour and is awarded within five years of the athlete's retirement, acknowledging an exceptional rowing career and exemplary sportsmanship.

 In 2010 he was inducted as a member of the Rowing Victoria Hall of Fame.